-The team with Living Song believe that every child and young person regardless of age, gender, disability, colour, race, nationality, or ethnic or national origin, religious belief, sexual orientation has, at all time, and in all situations, the right to feel safe and protected from any situation or practice that results in physical or psychological damage.
+The team with Living Song believe that every child and young person regardless of age, gender, disability, colour, race, nationality, ethnic, national origin, religious belief or sexual orientation has, at all times, and in all situations, the right to feel safe and protected from any action or practice that results in physical or psychological damage.

 In our organisation, if we have suspicions about a participant’s physical, sexual or emotional wellbeing, we will take action.
 We will protect our participants by:

 - Ensuring any worker, artist, musician, freelancer or volunteer that comes into contact with them has police and health checks, and follows our code of conduct of working with children and young people and vulnerable adults.